sajjadhossainshohag/laravel-paystack/README.md

 /**
-* This method Updates a subaccount to be used for split payments
+* This method updates a subaccount to be used for split payments
 * @return array
 */
 Paystack::updateSubAccount();